-NAME: DATE: DATE:

-1. Think of one word (adjective/verb) you would use to describe your Level I fieldwork experience.

-- 2. How did the Level I fieldwork experience benefit you? - 3.
-What do you feel could have been done differently and how could you plan for this next time? - 4.
-Reflect on what your strengths and weakness were for this fieldwork experience. - a.
-What methods/ interventions can you implement to continue the development of your strengths and skills? - b.
-What methods/ interventions can you implement to address your areas of difficulty? - 5.
-How did you take responsibility for your own learning?

-6. Reflecting on your Level I experience, what additional knowledge or clinical reasoning skills did you gain from this fieldwork experience?
+NAME: DATE: 1.
+Think of one word (adjective/verb) you would use to describe your Level I fieldwork experience.
+2. How did the Level I fieldwork experience benefit you?
+3. What do you I feel could have been done differently and how could you plan for this next time?
+4. Reflect on w hat your strengths and weakness were for this fieldwork experience. a.
+What methods/ interventions can you implement to continue the development of you strengths and skills? b.
+What methods/ interventions can you implement to address your areas of difficulty?
+5. How did you take responsibility for your own learning? n your Level I experience, what additional knowledge or clinical reasoning skills did you gain work experience?